udecode/plate/README.md

 > Installs package dependencies

+#### `yarn storybook`

+> Starts storybook dev

 #### `yarn lint`

 > boolean check if code conforms to linting eslint rules

 #### `yarn release`

-> Push a release to git and npm will ask for version in interactive mode - using lerna.
+> Lint, build and push a release to git and npm will ask for version in interactive mode - using lerna.

+## 📝 Notice

+For simplicity, a single package `slate-plugins-next` has been published to share all the plugins.
+It's not a problem as it is [tree-shakeable](https://bundlephobia.com/result?p=slate-plugins-next).
+However, a few plugins use external dependencies.
+These should be moved into their own package.

 ## License